praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 Password: prom-operator

 ```
-# Done with Installation, Now will we Configure all the tools with Jenkins
+# Done with Installation, Now will we Configure each the tools
 ## Step: 2 Configure Individual tool

 ### Stage-01 : Jenkins Configuration